 Self-Drive vs Guided Tour

-What to See & Do
+What to See & Do — Mossman Gorge

 Daintree River Cruises

-Crocodile sighting rates are high — operators report seeing crocodiles on around 98% of trips, particularly during the cooler months (May–September) when the reptiles spend more time basking on the riverbanks.
-In the warmer wet season, crocodiles spend more time submerged and can be harder to spot.
-Beyond crocodiles, the river supports an extraordinary range of birdlife, tree snakes, bats, frogs, and fish.
-The Daintree River estuary is also home to around 30 mangrove species — one of the most species-rich mangrove estuaries in the world.
+Crocodile sighting rates are very high — operators report success on around 98% of trips, particularly during the dry season (May–September) when crocodiles spend more time basking on riverbanks.
+In the warmer wet season, they spend more time submerged and are harder to spot.
+Beyond crocodiles, the river supports an extraordinary range of birdlife, tree snakes, bats, frogs and 30 mangrove species — one of the most species-rich mangrove estuaries in the world.
+Some operators use solar-electric vessels for a quieter, less disruptive approach.

 Cape Tribulation